Hutchison drops plan to sell ParknShop supermarkets business

 Hutchison also said it planned to conduct a strategic review of its health and beauty retail business A.S.
 Watson & Company Limited with possible options including public offerings of all or some of those businesses in appropriate markets.

-ParknShop generated HK$21.7 billion in revenue last year and earnings before interest, tax, depreciation and amortization of HK$1.4 billion, another person familiar with the matter previously told Reuters.
+ParknShop generated HK$21.7 billion in revenue last year and earnings before interest, tax, depreciation and amortisation of HK$1.4 billion, another person familiar with the matter previously told Reuters.

-Reporting by Meg Shen in Hong Kong and Chyen Yee Lee in Singapore; Editing by Greg Mahlich